 Starting in middle school, and progressing through adolescence, I steadily gained weight, reaching a top weight of 325 pounds.
-I would get sweaty and out of breath walking to class, I had trouble buying clothes, and the social anxiety stimulated by my extra weight made making friends a challenge (and forget about meeting girls – yikes!).
+In college I would get sweaty and out of breath walking to class, I had trouble buying clothes, and the social anxiety stimulated by my extra weight made making friends a challenge (and forget about meeting girls – yikes!).
 I dreamed of change and started reading health and fitness magazines but never followed through or utilized what I learned.
 My “ah ha” moment came in the spring of 2007.
 All geared up for vacation, I got on the plane ready for adventure, only to find that I was too large for the seatbelt to buckle.
 At 20 years old I found this horrifying and made a pledge then and there to finally get a handle on my health.

-Beginning that summer I made small changes which had a big impact: I drove less, walked more, rode my bike to class and work, refused to take an elevator if I was going less than 5 stories, and started watching my food intake although I had limited nutritional knowledge.
+Beginning that summer I made small changes which had a big impact: I drove less, walked more, rode my bike to class and work, refused to take an elevator if I was going less than 5 stories, and started watching my food intake, although I had limited nutritional knowledge.
 With just those few small changes, I lost 20 pounds in the first 6 months and started getting stronger and more conditioned.
 While I had studied various martial arts in my youth, I entered a gym for the first time on February 9, 2008.
 The process was slow, but as the weight continued falling off my body and my strength skyrocketed, I became hooked.
-To further motivate myself I signed up for the National Multiple Sclerosis Society’s Bike MS City to Shore Century and completed, barely, the 100 mile ride on my birthday in September 2008 at 280 pounds.
+To further motivate myself I signed up for the National Multiple Sclerosis Society’s Bike MS City to Shore Century and completed, barely, the 100-mile ride in September 2008 at 280 pounds.